RedBalloonShenanigans/antenny/README.md

 ### Moving Your Motors

-After you are comfortable with your setup and everything appears to be initialized, you can start your base station by running the command `startmotion <azimuth> <elevation>`, where `<azimuth>` and `<elevation>` correspond to the initial position you would like your base station to be.
+After you are comfortable with your setup and everything appears to be initialized, you can start your base station by running the command `startmotion <azimuth> <elevation>`, where `<azimuth>` and `<elevation>` correspond to the initial position you would like your base station to be. **Note:** Please only run this command once after starting `antkontrol`.
 To tweak either the azimuth or elevation, type `azimuth/elevation <your desired value>` into the nyanshell commandline.
+A reasonable value would be any float from 10-90.

 ## Features